entilldaniel/gen_chat/README.md

 # Gen Chat

-This is a simple chat server that I'm implementing in my journey to learn elixir.
+This is a simple chat library that I'm working on for fun in order to learn elixir.

-The protocol is very simple there are a few commands so far that you can see in `lib/command/user_command.ex`
+The protocol is relatively simple, there are a few commands so far that you can see in `lib/command/user_command.ex`

 ## Commands
 ### `PUBLIC`